 A. When a Sun-like star (or smaller) dies, it leaves behind a tiny, but incredibly dense, white dwarf star, surrounded by shells of gas which have been puffed away into space from the dying star (like the Helix Nebula).
 Planetary nebulae (neb-you-lee) are quite different to supernova remnants because they develop much more slowly than explosive supernovae.

 A. If you look through a telescope or binoculars, you can see that some stars look white, yellow or orange, and some look blue.
 Different temperatures on the surface of stars (their ‘photospheres’) give rise to different colours.
 The blue ones are the hottest, and the reddish orange ones are the coolest.
 Weird right?

 Q. Do aliens exist?

 A. Of course they do.
 We’re aliens to life forms on other planets!
-Let’s think about some numbers.
-There may be as many as 4 billion stars in the Milky Way.
+Let’s think about some numbers: There may be as many as 200 billion stars in our galaxy, the Milky Way.
 Recent research suggests that almost all solar systems outside of our own (called extrasolar systems) have multiple planets orbiting their suns.
-Say there’s an average of two planets orbiting every star in the Milky Way, then there may be 8 billion planets in our galaxy alone.
-Some extrasolar systems are very young, meaning that life hasn’t had the chance to get going.
+Say there’s an average of two planets orbiting every star in our galaxy, then there may be 400 billion planets in the Milky Way alone.
+There are now thought to be 2 trillion galaxies in the Universe, let’s say they all have an average of 100 billion star systems containing two planets each, that makes a possible 400,000,000,000,000,000,000,000 (400 sextillion) planets in the Universe!
+Some extrasolar systems are very young, meaning that life hasn’t had the chance to get going yet.
 But many are mature enough for life to have evolved.